A common problem that affects many gardeners around the world is leaf curl.

 2. Vinegar Solution

-Vinegar is an amazing natural remedy for controlling and getting rid of peach leaf curl.
+Vinegar is an excellent natural remedy for controlling and getting rid of peach leaf curl.

 To make a homemade spray for leaf curl, mix one tablespoon of white vinegar or ACV with a gallon of water.
 Then, spray it directly on the affected plants.